 If your business relies on leads to come in, then you have probably tried running ads on various mediums in an attempt to bring in more leads.
 One of those platforms that you probably have tried is Facebook.

-Facebook has an abundance of benefits including its audience size, low cost per acquisition, and detailed targeting options.
+Meta (Facebook) has an abundance of benefits including its audience size, low cost per acquisition, and variety of platforms and ad formats.
 A lot of these benefits will be for nothing if you are not running optimized ads on Facebook.

 If you’re currently running Facebook Ads and you are finding that you’re not generating the leads that you want, there are some steps that you can take to improve your results.
 Running any ad, whether it is on Facebook, Google, or even older mediums like print, requires testing, analyzing, and optimizing in order to find the recipe for success.

-Through our many years and many dollars spent, we have come up with 6 reasons why your Facebook Ads aren’t generating leads:
+Through our many years and many dollars spent, we have come up with 6 reasons why your Facebook Ads aren’t generating leads and tips on how to fix them:

 Budget is too Small

 The next 5 steps after this one basically outline the order of potential issues that need to be optimized and tested.
-Until you have that right recipe that works, Facebook needs to properly learn the exact behaviours of your target audience.
+Until you have that right recipe that works, Meta (Facebook) needs to properly learn the exact behaviours of your audience.
 This cannot be achieved with a small budget.

 If you are constantly running Facebook campaigns with the intention of generating leads on say a $100 budget, and you are not seeing any results, increase your budget.